 There have been great soccer players at every height.
 The average professional soccer player is about 5 feet 9 inches tall – roughly the same height as the average adult male.

-Soccer is unlike basketball where height is important.
-In the National Basketball Association (NBA), the average player height is 6 feet 6 inches.
+Soccer is unlike basketball, where height is important.
+The National Basketball Association (NBA), the average player’s height is 6 feet 6 inches.

 - When it comes to soccer, being short can be a great thing.
 Shorter players can be difficult to knock off the ball because of their low center of gravity.